plangrid/pdf-annotate/README.md

 Note that these are the dimensions of an un-rotated 8.5"x11" page rastered at 150 DPI.
 If the same page is rotated 90° or 270°, you would pass in `(1650, 1275)`.
 Setting page dimensions specifically overrides document-wide scale and rotation settings.

+## Local Development
+Tests are run against several supported python versions using `tox`.
+To get this to work, you need versioned python executables - e.g. `python3.5` - in your path.

+An opinionated setup, which assumes you have certain python versions installed, and that you use `pyenv`, is provided by `make setup`.
+After this you can run `tox` to run tests.